Siddhikali Temple

-Siddhikali temple is a Shaktipeeth and holy pilgrimage place situated on the outskirts of old city Thimi of Bhaktapur District.
-There is two traditional gate (Dhwakha) to enter the city from Siddhikali temple.
-On the past days a residential area only start from the gate.
-One Dhwakha was near to Nasanani Tole which was totally vanished and another is near to Dwoda Tole which are the nearest residential area from temple.
-Beside that there is two newly built entrance gate near to temple.
+Siddhikali temple is a Shaktipeeth and holy pilgrimage place situated on the outskirts of the old city of Thimi in Bhaktapur District.
+There are two traditional gates (Dhwakha) to enter the city from the Siddhikali temple.
+In the past, a residential area only started from the gate.
+One Dhwakha was near to Nasanani Tole, which was totally vanished, and another is near to Dwoda Tole, which is the nearest residential area from temple.
+Beside that, there are two newly built entrance gates near the temple.

-Siddhikali temple premises have more than 10 traditional Lhon hiti (stone taps) and two ponds.
-Still most of the stone tap is flowing natural water continuously.
-Most of Lhon hiti have their own name like Dhwo hiti, Poo hiti, Nasa hiti, Dathu hiti, Patawal hiti.
+The premises of the Siddhikali temple have more than 10 traditional Lhon hiti (stone taps) and two ponds.
+Still, most of the stone taps have natural water flowing continuously.
+Most of the Lhon hiti have their own name, like Dhwo hiti, Poo hiti, Nasa hiti, Dathu hiti, and Patawal hiti.

-It is believed that goddess Siddhikali fulfill the wishes of devotees.
-Everyday lots of devotees visit the temple.
-Tuesday and Saturday is the special day to worship goddess Siddhikali.
-Most of tuesday and saturday night, people came here to worship and light the diyo of Itaa (a type of diyo made by cotton and oil) around the temple which is called as Chaakamataa Chyakeu in Newa language.
+It is believed that Siddhikali fulfills the wishes of devotees.
+Everyday, lots of devotees visit the temple.
+Tuesday and Saturday are the special days to worship Siddhikali on.
+On most Tuesday and Saturday nights, people came here to worship and light the diyo of Itaa (a type of diyo made by cotton and oil) around the temple.
+This is called Chaakamataa Chyakeu in the Newa language.
 Devotees light the diyo with oil around the temple.

-The Nitya Bhajan is performed everyday in the morning and every saturday night and also Ramayan Bhajan performed every friday mid-day in Siddhikali Temple.
+The Nitya Bhajan is performed everyday in the morning and every Saturday night.
+Ramayan Bhajan is performed every Friday mid-day in the Siddhikali Temple.

-There is numbers of Pataa (a long metal hanging from top of temple to front) in siddhikali temple.
-Most of the Pataa are offered from devotees which shows the deep belief to the Goddess siddhikali.
+There are numbers of Pataa (a long metal hanging from top of temple to front) in the Siddhikali temple.
+Most of the Pataa are offered from devotees to show their deep belief in Siddhikali.